Technical Information

 Desktop Client Software

-Our core client software runs as a 32 bits executable on :
+Our core client software runs as a 32 bits executable on Windows and Mac OS X

 Client software installers are provided for easy deployment with semi-automated update mechanisms.

-An optional client database software may be required from the database vendor to connect to the database server in client/server mode.
+An optional client database software may be required from the database vendor to connect to the database server.

-We supply an optional PDF driver to allow our client software to produce Acrobat Documents.
+We supply an optional PDF driver on Windows to allow our client software to generate Acrobat Documents.

 Office Support

-We support Microsoft Office on both Windows and Mac.
+We support various Microsoft Office versions on both Windows and Mac

 If you are under a valid Smartway CRM / SmartLex maintenance contract, please contact us to download the latest version of our Office plugin.